awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Modules.md

 {{%expand "Inventory Collector" %}}

 ### Inventory Collector
-This module is designed to loop through your organizations account and collect data that could be used to find optimization data.
+This module is designed to loop through your AWS Organizations account and collect data that could be used to find optimization data.
 It has two components, firstly the AWS accounts collector which used the management role built before.
 This then passes the account id into an SQS queue which then is used as an event in the next component.
-This section assumes a role into the account the reads the data and places into an Amazon S3 bucket and is read into AWs Athena by AWS Glue.
+This section assumes a role into the account the reads the data and places into an Amazon S3 bucket in the Cost Account.
 This Data will be partitioned by year, month.
-This relies on a role to be available in all accounts in your organization to read this information.
-The role will need the below access to get the data

 * Three different IAM Policies to add to **OptimizationDataRoleStack** CloudFormation StackSet depending on what you want to ingest:
   [Link to Instructions](#how-to-update-iam-policies-in-optimizationdatarolestack)